 eSIM vs physical SIM: Which is better?

 Physical SIM cards are used globally and by all major mobile data carriers for the majority of their plans.
-They can be swapped between phones if your SIM phone dies or is irreparably damaged.
+They can be swapped between phones if yours dies or is irreparably damaged.
 You can get a new SIM if it stops working or you want to upgrade.
 You just have to ask your carrier to buy a SIM card.
 You can easily track down a new SIM card if you’re traveling abroad.

 Some other things to consider: